Advisories for Pypi/Pyspark package

 The Apache Spark UI offers the possibility to enable ACLs via the configuration option spark.acls.enable.
 With an authentication filter, this checks whether a user has access permissions to view or modify the application.
 If ACLs are enabled, a code path in HttpSecurityFilter can allow someone to perform impersonation by providing an arbitrary user name.
 A malicious user might then be able to reach a permission check function that will ultimately …

-Authentication Bypass by Capture-replay
+Authentication Bypass by Capture-replay in Apache Spark

-Apache Spark supports end-to-end encryption of RPC connections via spark.authenticate and spark.network.crypto.enabled.
+Apache Spark supports end-to-end encryption of RPC connections via "spark.authenticate" and "spark.network.crypto.enabled".
 In versions 3.1.2 and earlier, it uses a bespoke mutual authentication protocol that allows for full encryption key recovery.
 After an initial interactive attack, this would allow someone to decrypt plaintext traffic offline.
-Note that this does not affect security mechanisms controlled by spark.authenticate.enableSaslEncryption, spark.io.encryption.enabled, spark.ssl, spark.ui.strictTransportSecurity.
+Note that this does not affect security mechanisms controlled by "spark.authenticate.enableSaslEncryption", "spark.io.encryption.enabled", "spark.ssl", "spark.ui.strictTransportSecurity".
 Update to Apache Spark 3.1.3 or later

 2021